harrypeter07/copimon/README.md

 4. Open extension "Details" → "Extension options" and set:
    - Server URL: `https://copimon.onrender.com` (or your deployed origin)
    - Room ID: e.g. `default` or a shared string among users
+5. Click the extension icon to open the popup UI.
+You can adjust URL/room there and see recent items with Paste/Copy buttons.

 ### Permissions